mazhar-hassan/ai-langgraph-ollama/Readme.md

 We are using Ollama as our LLM (to run on local machine) and the model we will be using is `llama3.2:1b`

+> This is Multi Agent Hello-World code sample, all this information is learned from multiple tutorials.

 In our system we will create 2 Agents, One for emotional support and the second one for Logical Reasoning, it is built this way to only showcase multi-agent.
 Why they are same? because both are using same LLM which is not fine-tuned for Emotional support or Logical Reasoning (Its out of the scope of hello-world tutorial).